OData Integration

 1. In the Integrations section of the administration area, enable the OData integration.

-2. In the Inventory, create and save searches with the required fields within the Table View.
-OData sharing is only available for saved searches created within the Table View.
+2. In the inventory, create and save searches with the required fields within the table view.
+OData sharing is only available for saved searches created in this view.

 3. In the configuration of saved searches, enable OData sharing and set the permission to Unrestricted or Write Restricted.
 To learn more, see Enabling OData Sharing for a Saved Search.

-1. Access the OData endpoint of your workspace with an API token.
-For more information, see
+1. Access the OData endpoint of your workspace with an API token that you created.
+To learn how to choose the right endpoint, see OData Endpoints.

 📘